totoal/totoal.github.io/index.md

 # About me

 Hi!
-I’m **Alberto Torralba Torregrosa**, a postdoctoral researcher at the Institute of Science and Technology Austria (ISTA).
+I’m **Alberto Torralba Torregrosa**, a postdoctoral researcher in [Jorrty Matthee's group](https://jmatthee.github.io/ista-xgal/) at the Institute of Science and Technology Austria (ISTA).
 Originally from Valencia, Spain, I completed my Bachelor's, Master’s, and PhD in Physics at the Universitat de València.
 My research focuses on observational extragalactic astrophysics, with an emphasis on young, star-forming galaxies and active galactic nuclei (AGN) from the cosmic dawn to cosmic noon.

 Outside of science, I’m passionate about movies and love going to the cinema whenever I can.
 In my free time, I also play electric guitar and bass.